Bohr sets in sumsets III: expanding difference sets and almost Bohr sets

 \subsection{Relationships with other dynamical families and applications to pointwise recurrence}

-Since the seminal work of Furstenberg \cite{Furstenberg77, Furstenberg81} in the 1970s, various notions of recurrence in ergodic theory have been extensively studied: recurrence, strong recurrence, nice recurrence, and van der Corput sets (see \cref{sec:def_notation} for definitions).
+Furstenberg's seminal work on single and multiple recurrence \cite{Furstenberg77, Furstenberg81} lead to analysis of various recurrence properties of subsets of $\mathbb Z$ and other groups.
+These properties include recurrence, strong recurrence, nice recurrence, and the van der Corput property; see \cref{sec:def_notation} for definitions.
 By definition, nice recurrence implies strong recurrence, but the converse is false \cite{Forrest90, McCutcheon93}.
 The notions of van der Corput sets, strong recurrence, and nice recurrence are all strictly stronger than recurrence.
 Our next theorem shows that $\AlmostBohrBohr$ is stronger than all of them.

 \begin{Maintheorem} If $A \subseteq G$ is $\AlmostBohrBohr$, then $A$ is both a van der Corput set and a set of nice recurrence. \end{Maintheorem}